Netflix/dynomite/README.md

 + **auto_eject_hosts**: A boolean value that controls if server should be ejected temporarily when it fails consecutively server_failure_limit times.
 See [liveness recommendations](notes/recommendation.md#liveness) for information.
 Defaults to false.
 + **server_retry_timeout**: The timeout value in msec to wait for before retrying on a temporarily ejected server, when auto_eject_host is set to true.
 Defaults to 30000 msec.
 + **server_failure_limit**: The number of conseutive failures on a server that would leads to it being temporarily ejected when auto_eject_host is set to true.
 Defaults to 2.
 + **servers**: A list of local server address, port and weight (name:port:weight or ip:port:weight) for this server pool.
+Usually there is just one.

-For example, the configuration file in [conf/dynomite.yml](conf/dynomite.yml) Finally, to make writing syntactically correct configuration file easier, dynomite provides a command-line argument -t or --test-conf that can be used to test the YAML configuration file for any syntax error.
+For example, the configuration file in [conf/dynomite.yml](conf/dynomite.yml)

+Finally, to make writing syntactically correct configuration file easier, dynomite provides a command-line argument -t or --test-conf that can be used to test the YAML configuration file for any syntax error.